-As a Catholic, Christian College, we are committed to educating and forming students who are challenged to live the gospel of Jesus Christ and participate critically and authentically in faith contexts and wider society.
+As a contemporary Catholic College, we are committed to educating and forming students who are challenged to live the gospel of Jesus Christ and participate critically and authentically in faith contexts and wider society.
 While all learning within the College contributes to the religious development of our students, central to the religious life of the College is the Religious Education program.

 Religious Education is at the heart of the College curriculum, and seeks to lead students to a sense of self-worth, a spirit of care for others (especially the poor and marginalised), and to an awareness of God in their lives.
 St Augustine’s acknowledges parents as the primary educators for the faith formation of their children and seeks to support them in this role.